actions/runner/docs/adrs/0549-composite-run-steps.md

 random-number 43243
 ```

 Each of the output variables from the composite action is viewable from the workflow file that uses the composite action.
-In other words, every child action output(s) is viewable only by its parent using dot notation (ex `steps.foo.outputs.bar`).
+In other words, every child action output(s) is viewable only by its parent using dot notation (ex `steps.foo.outputs.random-number`).

 Moreover, the output ids are only accessible within the scope where it was defined.
-Note that in the example above, in our `workflow.yml` file, it should not have access to output id (i.e. `my-output`).
-For example, in the `workflow.yml` file, you can't run `foo.steps.my-step.my-output`.
+Note that in the example above, in our `workflow.yml` file, it should not have access to output id (i.e. `random-id`).
+The reason why we are doing this is because we don't want to require the workflow author to know the internal workings of the composite action.

 ## Context